 " Understanding changes in the Boulder community that have occurred since the completion of the 2014 Master Plan provides BPR with a foundation for decision making and planning for the future.
-In this section, community demographics and trends, the current state of Boulder's parks and recreation system, and an overview of today's financial situation provide useful data that informs the 2022 Master Plan policies, goals, initiatives and projects that BPR staff will work to accomplish in the next five years.
+In this section, community demographics and trends, the current state of Boulder's parks and recreation system, and an overview of today's financial situation provide useful data.
+This data informs the 2022 Master Plan recommendations that BPR staff will work to accomplish in the next five years.